House GOP demands visitor logs in Biden classified docs case

 “We don’t independently maintain our own visitor logs because it’s a private residence,” Guglielmi said.
 He added that the agency does screen visitors to the president’s properties but doesn’t maintain records of those checks.

-The White House confirmed that Biden has not independently maintained records of who has visited his residence since he becoming president.
+The White House confirmed that Biden has not independently maintained records of who has visited his residence since he became president.

 “Like every President in decades of modern history, his personal residence is personal,” White House spokesman Ian Sams said.
 “But upon taking office, President Biden restored the norm and tradition of keeping White House visitors logs, including publishing them regularly, after the previous administration ended them.”